 Overconfidence in Tullock Contests, with Petros Sekeris.

-This paper investigates the role of overconfidence in contests.
-An overconfident player overestimates his probability of wining the contest.
-In two player contests where players have the same technology and preferences, the more overconfident player is the one who exerts lower effort.
+We investigate the role of overconfidence in contests.
+An overconfident player overestimates the impact of his effort on the outcome of the contest.
+In two player contests where players have the same technology, the more overconfident player exerts lower effort.
 In addition, an increase in overconfidence of either player unambiguously lowers the efforts of both players.
 In contrast, in contests with n > 2 players, overconfidence can raise the equilibrium efforts above the Nash prediction with rational players (overspending), and even lead to aggregate efforts larger than the prize (over-dissipation).
 Finally, we show that overconfidence leads to more entry in contests.

 Subjective Evaluation Contracts for Overconfident Workers, with Matteo Foschi.
 R&R The RAND Journal of Economics